routineactivity/aoristic_app/README.md

 # aoristic_app

-Testing app to do aoristic temporal analysis
+Code produced to generate aoristic temporal analysis of data with a start date/time and end date/time in a tkinter app.